baileybussiere/bolztrans/README.md

 'Do you like my dog?'

 #Pronunciation

 ' is a glottal stop

 | is a lateral click

 Q is a bilabial click

 ! is a retroflex click

-x is a voiceless postalveolar fricative h is a voiceless velar fricative
+x is a voiceless postalveolar fricative

+h is a voiceless velar fricative

+All else is roughly equivalent to IPA.

+There are three vowels, with distinctions on length;
+'a' can become a little centralized, especially when short and not before 'u' or 'i'.

+'g' can tend towards postvelar.